The Bone Marrow Foundation is dedicated to protecting the privacy of our online visitors.

 The Foundation does allow access to database information by third parties providing technical services, such as email.
 In those instances, the third party is bound by these terms and have agreed to hold this information in confidence.

 The Bone Marrow Foundation does not maintain any of the information provided by donors on this website.
-All financial transactions are handled securely by PayPal, thus no financial information is transmitted to or through the site.
-And all personal data is emailed directly to the Foundation, and maintained in our office database – not online.
+All financial transactions are handled securely by PayPal, a PCI compliant site encrypted with obsolete cryptography and Secure Sockets Layer (SSL) encryption.
+Encryption keeps your contribution and payment information from being decoded by anyone other than The Bone Marrow Foundation.
+All personal data is sent directly to The Foundation and maintained securely in our office database.

 We respect your privacy and recognize that you wish to limit or change the ways in which we contact you.
 At any time, you can opt-out of communication from the Foundation by letting us know using the form on the Contact page.
 If you contact us with an opt-out request, all reasonable efforts will be taken to ensure that you will not receive any of the selected communications from us in the future.